Skip to Main Content

 Like other secondary resources, websites and blogs can be used for commentary and interpretation and as resources for finding other materials.

-Its blogs are categorized in various ways including by type of author (firm, library, law school, law student, etc) and by topic.
+This resource is a continually-updated list of useful legal blogs in Canada.
+Blogs are categorized in various ways including by author type (firm, library, law school, law student, etc) and by topic:

 Other web-based secondary materials